-Dr. Hammer also offers a therapy-focused PSY 399/499 internship experience.
+Dr. Hammer also offers UK undergraduates a therapy-skills-focused PSY 399/499 internship experience.

 The HAMMER Lab members meet on Tuesdays from 4pm to 5pm.
 RA’s are encouraged to attend if their schedules permit.